dabeaz/curio/README.rst

 threads, sockets, files, subprocesses, locks, and queues.
 You'll find it to be small, fast, and fun.

 Curio has no third-party dependencies and does not use the standard asyncio module.
-Most users will probably find it to be a bit too-low level--it's probably best to think of it as a library for building libraries.
-Although you might not use it directly, many of its ideas have influenced other libraries with similar functionality.
+Casual users will probably find it to be a bit too-low level.
+However, experts will find that Curio allows you to write advanced asynchronous libraries without getting in the way.

 Important Disclaimer
 --------------------

-Curio is experimental software.
+Curio is still experimental software.
 Although it is a work in progress, it is extensively documented and has a fairly comprehensive test suite.
 Just be aware that the programming API is fluid and could change at any time.
 Although curio can be installed via pip, the version uploaded on PyPI is only updated occasionally.
 You'll probably get better results using the version cloned from github.
 You'll also want to make sure you're using Python 3.6 or later.
 Of course, your mileage might vary.

 Quick install
 -------------